Bareboat Charter Guide: How to Charter a Sailboat on a Sailing Vacation

-(1) Price and boat: We spent considerable time searching all the available companies and boats to meet your budget and boat needs.
+(1) Price and boat: We spent considerable time searching all the available companies and databases for boats to meet your budget and boat needs.
+Because of this, usually save you money on your charter.
 But we do ask that if you find a better price – then you come back to us.
 We’d like the opportunity to talk to the charter company and find out why and rectify the difference.

-(2) Destination: We can also advise on best destinations and also on ones that you might not think about.
+(2) Destinations that suit you: We can also advise on best destinations and also on ones that you might not think about.
 Some destinations are not conducive seasonally or to your experience.
 How to get there: additional flights needed and travel time from the airport to base.

 (4) Licensing: We know the licensing requirements and work to get you qualified.
 The last thing you want is to show up and be told by the base that you don’t have the correct license.

-(5) Provisioning: Provisioning is dependent on location and since we’ve been there, we can tell you how to best plan.
+(5) Provisioning Advice: Provisioning is dependent on location and since we’ve been there, we can tell you how to best plan.

 (6) Itineraries: Chances are we’ve been there and so we can give you the inside scoop on the best places to visit while there and which ones to miss.

-(7) Charter company reputation: We know which companies really take care of their boats, who has friendly staff, who charge hidden fees at the base, past client’s ratings, and more.
+(7) We Know the Charter Company Reputation: We know which companies really take care of their boats, who has friendly staff, who charge hidden fees at the base, past client’s ratings, and more.